Portrait

 Johns Hopkins University

+Hi!
+My name is Henry, I use he/him pronouns, and I do phonetics research!
 My research tends to probe potential interactions between articulatory characteristics of speech and sociological factors by acoustic analysis with machine learning.
+I'm also really into music/sound technology!

 Education